davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 `rtpt2ndWon` |  Number of 2nd return points won  |  `rtpt2nd` - `rtpt2ndLost`  |
 `bpWon` |  Number of break points won  |  `bpOpp` - `bpFailedOpp`  |
 `svpt2nd` |  Number of 2nd serve points won  |  `svpt` - `1stIn`  |
-[New Features]
+[Table 2.
+New Features]

 </center>

+Special care was placed toward insuring there was no information leakage in the calculation of any of the historical statistics for each player, since the players are referenced as "winner" and "loser."
 For each match in the winning player dataset, a label of `1` or `2` was randomly applied, and a new field called `won_match` was created and assigned a value of `1`.
 Then, player labels for each match in the losing player dataset were assigned as `1` or `2` based on the label created in the winning player dataset, such that each match had a player 1 and player 2 label.
 A `won_match` field was also created in the losing player dataset and assigned a value of `0`.
 This resulted in a 50% split in the distribution of matches where player 1 won (36,329) and player 2 won (36,319), removing any association between player label and match outcome.

 Next, the two datasets were combined via a union to create a dataset at the player-match level (i.e., with each row containing the playing statistics for a single player for a single match), doubling the size of the dataset (145,296 rows with 34 columns).
 This resulting player statistics dataset was then used to create features to be used by the model.
 Since the match statistics are unknown until the end of a match, the statistics for a given match to be predicted by the model must be unknown to it, only prior matches.
 So, all of the match statistics fed into the model must be based on historical data (prior to the match in question).
 A `hth_wins` feature was created based on the previous total number of wins by a player against a given opponent.
 A `match_count` feature was created and assigned a value of `1` to track the number of matches played in order create a `hth_matches` feature based on the total number of previous matches between two players.

 With the exception of the head to head features, the rest of the player statistics features were calculated based on a subset of previous matches (rather than all previous matches).
 This was done as a way to rely on more recent matches, rather than including matches potentially from many years ago when a player could have been at a different relative skill level.
 For most of these features, a rolling window of 20 previous matches was used (when available).
 As a result, this introduced additional matches with no player statistics in the case where no previous data existed, either from playing their first professional match or first match against their opponent.
 These matches were not filtered out, since they represent valid scenarios we would expect the model to encounter; in these cases, the values were set to `0` after the rolling window calculations were applied, indicating no prior information.
 A value of 20 was chosen because most tournaments span 5-7 matches (if a player keeps winning and progressing), so it could encompass 3-4 tournaments for a player on a particularly strong streak, or many more tournaments for a more average player.
 However, it's small enough it should encompass less than a year's worth of matches, the results of which would be encoded to some degree in the rank features, which are based on a rolling 12 month window.
 The only exception to the 20 match window was `minutes`, which was calculated based on an average of the previous 3 matches, with the assumption that 3 matches is likely sufficient to recover from a particularly long match.
 Since some sum values were `0`, cases where both the numerator and denominator were `0` resolved to infinity; in these cases, they were replaced with `0`.

-The pre-calculation sum window sizes and calculations for each of the features are shown in the table below.
+These rolling window calculations proved difficult to code, since it took significant trial and error to ensure only prior matches were considered and the calculations were being applied correctly; for example, at one point I discovered there was an error and they were incorrectly being calculated based on the 20 most recent matches amongst all players, not just for a given player.
+The pre-calculation sum window sizes and calculations for each of the features are shown in Table 3.

 <center>